AntonioXicali101/Laboratorio_LRT4102/Exam2/Reporte.md

 ## Introduction

-This report focuses on evaluating the detection precision of an autonomous robot designed to identify red and green-colored debris.
-Detection precision is a critical metric that measures the ratio of correctly identified debris relative to all detection events, reflecting the accuracy and reliability of the robot’s computer vision system in distinguishing target objects from background and noise.
+This report presents a comprehensive evaluation of the detection precision of an autonomous robot designed to identify red and green-colored debris within a simulated environment.
+Detection precision is a critical performance metric that quantifies the accuracy of the robot’s vision system by measuring the proportion of correctly identified debris relative to all detection events.
+This metric directly reflects the reliability and robustness of the object detection algorithms in distinguishing true debris items from background noise and false signals.

-The ability to accurately detect debris is essential for efficient operation, as false detections can lead to wasted resources and reduced overall performance.
-Thus, quantifying precision helps to understand how well the robot's vision algorithms perform in real-world-like scenarios.
+The capability to accurately detect debris is fundamental to the robot’s operational efficiency.
+False detections not only waste valuable energy and time but can also trigger unnecessary activation of collection mechanisms, which may lead to mechanical wear or operational delays.
+Therefore, precise quantification of detection precision is essential for assessing and improving the overall functionality and deployment readiness of such autonomous systems, especially when applied to real-world environmental cleanup tasks ([Krizhevsky et al., 2012](#references); [Redmon et al., 2016](#references)).

 ## Detection Precision Metric

-Detection precision is formally defined as:
+Detection precision is mathematically defined as follows:

 $$
 \text{Precision} = \frac{\text{True Positives}}{\text{True Positives} + \text{False Positives}}